-Beginning on March 5, and running through the week before Thanksgiving, our Creek Excursion will allow you to cruise the creeks on a 48-foot pontoon boat along historic ricefields now home to alligators, waterfowl, and osprey as an interpreter helps you see the distinctive landscape of the rice plantations and understand the role of enslaved Africans in the cultivation of the rice crop and the shaping of the history of the lowcountry.
-Boat rides last approximately 45 minutes.
+Beginning on March 5, and running through the week before Thanksgiving, our Creek Excursion will allow you to cruise the creeks on a 48-foot pontoon boat.
+You will pass historic rice fields, now home to alligators, waterfowl, and osprey as an interpreter helps you see the distinctive landscape of the rice plantations and understand the role of enslaved Africans in the cultivation of the rice crop and the shaping of the history of the Lowcountry.
+The Creek Excursion lasts approximately 45 minutes.

-Tickets are $8 adults and $4 children, in addition to garden admission.
-Boat rides often sell out and we strongly recommend purchasing tickets as soon as possible when you arrive at the gardens.
-Tickets are only available at the Gardener's Cottage Information Center and the Lowcountry Center Auditorium for same-day purchase and must be purchased at least 10 minutes before the tour time.
+Tickets are $10 adults and $6 children, in addition to Gardens admission.
+Boat rides often sell out and we strongly recommend purchasing tickets as soon as possible when you arrive at the Gardens.
+Tickets are available at the Gardener's Cottage Information Center and the Lowcountry Center Auditorium for same-day purchase and must be purchased at least 10 minutes before the tour time.
 Boat tickets are not sold online or by telephone.

 Ride with an interpreter along an avenue of historic Live Oaks to a plantation cemetery, a Civil War earthen fort site, and a historic rice mill chimney.
 From the top of one of the area's highest bluffs, see a panoramic view of the Waccamaw River.

-Tickets are $8 for adults and $4 for children in addition to the garden admission and must be purchased at the Wall Lowcountry Center at least 10 minutes before tour time.
+Tickets are $10 in addition to the garden admission and must be purchased at the Wall Lowcountry Center at least 10 minutes before tour time.
 Excursions last approximately 50 minutes.
 Since this excursion goes over rough terrain it is not recommended for children under six years of age.
 For their safety, children age 3 and under will not be allowed on this trip.
 All children are required to be secured in their own seat.

 (Important Note: the Trekker travels over dirt roads which are quite bumpy in places.
 If you have a physical condition that may be affected by riding over rough terrain, we suggest you consider an alternate excursion such as the pontoon boat cruise.)

 Ride in our mini-bus to the site of the Oaks Plantation.
-Learn the history of the prominent Alston family here in colonial and antebellum eras.
-Visit the location of the plantation house, the Alston family cemetery, grounds of the slave village, and other archaeological sites.
-Along the trail, you will also see the natural beauty of a protected Long Leaf Pine forest.
-Due to its remote location transportation is by mini-bus.
-Daily at 1 p.m., and 3 p.m.
+Learn the history of the prominent Alston family during the colonial and antebellum eras.
+Visit the Alston family cemetery and grounds of the slave village.
+Along the way, see the natural beauty of a protected Long Leaf Pine forest.

-Tickets are $8 for adults and $4 for children, in addition to garden admission.
+Tickets are $10 in addition to garden admission.
 Children age 3 and under are not allowed.
 All children are required to be secured in their own seat.
 Purchase tickets at the Lowcountry Center Ticket Counter or the Gardener's Cottage Ticket and Information Center at least 10 minutes before tour time.
-Excursions last approximately 1.5 hours.
+Excursions last approximately 1.3 hours.